See a list of chapters.

 We have to cross a wide plain before reaching the mountains, and on

-colonnades are as it were lengthened below by their own reflection in
+colonnades are lengthened below by their own reflection in

 the mirror of the river.

-As we draw nearer to the chain of Libya, where this king awaits us, we
+As we draw nearer to the chain of Libya, where the king awaits us, we

-traverse fields still green with growing corn--and sparrows and larks
+traverse fields still green with growing grain.
+Sparrows and larks

 sing around us in the impetuous spring of this land of Thebes.

-And now beyond two menhirs, as it were, become gradually distinct.
+And now two menhirs become gradually distinct.
 Of

 the same height and shape, alike indeed in every respect, they rise